jordangm94/geo-game/README.md

 2. In order for the Application to run you will need to get a Bing Maps API Key.
 Please visit: https://www.bingmapsportal.com/ After creating an account and signing in, click on my account and select my keys.
 From here select create a new key and ensure the key type is set to basic.
 This will provide you with a free Bing Maps API key valid for 125,000 transactions.

-3. Once you have your key, make a copy of the .env.example file in the react app directory and rename it to .env.
+3. Once you have your key, make a copy of the `.env.example` file found in the react app directory and rename it to `.env`.
 Plug in your key where required as shown below, do not include the quotation marks:
 * REACT_APP_API_KEY="Your key goes here"

 4. Now that everything is ready to go, from within the React App Directory in your terminal run `npm start`.

-5. From within the server directory in your terminal run `npm start`.
+5. From within the server directory in a separatate terminal window run `npm start`.

 6. Visit http://localhost:3000/ in order to see the app and play.
-Goodluck!
+Enjoy!

 ## Final Product: